 Addiction, too, benefits from education and knowledge in a person’s support network.
 And if your child wants you to learn about her diagnosis, whatever it may be, then absolutely do so.

 But if your estranged adult child claims other reasons for her estrangement, then your time is better spent getting to know those reasons from her perspective.
 Also (here it is again), there’s nothing you can do about a mental illness.
 Focus where your power lies, not where it doesn’t.

-Remember, if there are other people with your child’s diagnosis in the world who are not estranged from their parents, the diagnosed condition is not the cause of estrangement.
+Remember, if there are other people with the same diagnosis who are not estranged from their parents, the condition is not the cause of estrangement.

 5. Failing to do anything besides strategize about contact

 The desire for contact with one’s own child(ren) is natural and understandable.
 Contact feels like the end of estrangement and all of this hellish pain.